 Current fringe benefit rates may be found on the OSP Web under NSU Fact Sheet.

 College and non-sponsor resources provided in support of sponsored programs; includes contributed effort and matching funds.
 Generally, voluntary cost sharing is not permitted under university policy.
 Contact your OSP Grant Officer for additional information.

 OSP policy #37 provides information related to conditions when cost-sharing is permissible.
 If you have additional questions please contact your OSP Grant Officer.

 Since 1990 Congress has been legislatively mandating a limitation periodically on direct salary (excluding any fringe benefits and F&A costs) for recipients of NIH (and other selective agencies) grants.
-Salary limits on grants, cooperative agreements and contracts described in NOT-OD-12-035 will be continued in FY 2013 for NIH grants.
-The current salary cap is $179,700.
+Salary limits on grants, cooperative agreements and contracts described in (NOT-OD-14-043) for FY 2014 NIH grants.
+The current salary cap is $181,500 effective January 12, 2014.

 In addition to the NIH, the agencies that enforce salary cap are HRSA, SAMHSA, CDC, and AHRQ.
 At NSU, salary cap limitation applies to all awards that NSU receives from NIH, HRSA, SAMHSA, CDC, and AHRQ.

 If a faculty member on a sponsored project has a salary that exceeds the cap, the department will have to cover the difference proportionate to the percent effort on the project.

 For example, a PI’s current institutional base salary is $200,000.
 She is requesting 10% effort on an NIH grant.
 The salary cap is $181,500.